kncept-oauth/oauth2-service/README.md

 1. Deploy `cd aws-deploy && npm i && npm run cdk deploy OidcDockerLambda`

 The URL that is output is the URL_BASE to use for endpoints to integrate against.
+The default API Gateway URL will be displayed in the 'outputs' section in the Cloudformation stack, and can be viewed via the AWS Console.
 - Authorize Endpoint: ${URL_BASE}/authorize
 - Token Endpoint: ${URL_BASE}/oauth/token